Suska/HICF1/HICF1_descriptive.md

 ```

 Is there an age difference between response?
-- Note here that there are only few datapoints for SD, PD and CR_CRi, and PD seem to be older
+- Note here that there are only few datapoints for SD, PD and CR_CRi seem to be older.
 - Unfortunately, those might be also very interesting cases...

 ```r